 The way the CPD budget is used varies considerably.
 In school C the teachers requested a change of strategy resulting in a higher proportion of the budget being allocated to subjects, and this has meant less flexibility for viring funds for CPD.
 In school A the extra funding emanating from the partnership with the university is used to provide teachers with time to work on CPD investigations, to see the tutor, visit other schools or just to write.
 This is appreciated by teachers involved in PPD, one of whom stated that time off from teaching helped her to complete her first assignment.
 In school D the funds were shared between faculties who predict their CPD costs on an annual basis, bid for a share of the CPD budget and then take responsibility for funding the CPD of staff in their particular area.
 However no-one had gone without the CPD they wanted due to lack of money in their faculty budget.

-In school C the development plan dictates the direction of CPD.
-If a teacher requested a course not on the school development plan, it would not be considered.

 Having taken these differences into account it is difficult to establish causality between the amount of funding for CPD and either the attitude towards CPD or the effect that CPD may be having on the school.
 Though there seem to be less flexible approaches to CPD and some negative attitudes towards PPD in school C, where funds are most restricted, it is not possible to make a causal link between these phenomena.

-CPD versus PPD

 Alongside PPD partnership work, school A invites outside speakers by buying into the Local Authority programme of INSET.
 This is costly as the LA charges £500 to come into school for one day.
-The CPD co-ordinator at school A stated a preference for longer, more collaborative (but not necessarily certificated) courses,
+The Deputy Head in School A valued the external engagement that took place on accredited courses more highly than the individual CPD events that took place outside the school:

-“Some teachers on them became really focused…rejuvenated, I would say”.
+“Some teachers on them became really focused…rejuvenated, I would say.
+But I don’t like the one days.
+It is too easy for staff to go out, come back but nothing has happened”

 This is echoed by others.
 For example, school B began the (PPD) Certificate course to reward teachers.